tguichaoua/discord-bot-cli/README.md

   </a>
 </p>

-> An easy way to build a command-based discord bot.
+> An easy way to build a command-based discord bot with discord.js.

 ## Install